-The host where the DAS is running. port::
+The host where the DAS is running.

+port

-The HTTP port or HTTPS port for administration. path::
+The HTTP port or HTTPS port for administration.

+path

 The path to the statistic.
-The path is the dotted name of the attribute in which each dot ('.') is replaced with a slash ('/').
+The path is the dotted name of the attribute in which each dot (.) is replaced with a slash (/).

-For example, the URL the REST resource for the 'txcount' statistic that is defined in link:#ghpsc[Example 5-5] and registered in link:#ghpuu[Example 5-7] is as follows:
+For example, the URL the REST resource for the txcount statistic that is defined in Example 5-5 and http://localhost:4848/monitoring/domain/server/applications/tx/txapp/txcount

-http://localhost:4848/monitoring/domain/server/applications/tx/txapp/txcount

-''' In this example, the DAS is running on the local host and the HTTP port for administration is 4848.
+In this example, the DAS is running on the local host and the HTTP port for administration is 4848.